Programme and registration

-Freddy the pig and his friends, the rabbits, hens, donkeys, sheep and goats, are excited to have the children of Luxembourg City visit them.
+Susi the sheep and her friends, the rabbits, hens, donkeys, sheep and goats, are excited to have the children of Luxembourg City visit them.

 The children get to meet the animals close up, feed them and take care of them.
 Older children will also have the opportunity to make healthy foods using milk and grains, such as muesli, bread rolls, butter and fresh cheese, and get an insight into the kind of work that is done on a farm.